ovh/terraform-ovh-publiccloud-consul/CONTRIBUTING.md

 Development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html)).
 This ensures the documentation stays up to date and allows you to think through the problem at a high level before you get lost in the weeds of coding.

-## Update the tests

-We also recommend updating the automated tests *before* updating any code (see [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development)).
-That means you add or update a test case, verify that it's failing with a clear error message, and *then* make the code changes to get that test to pass.
-This ensures the tests stay up to date and verify all the functionality in this Module, including whatever new functionality you're adding in your contribution.
-Check out the [tests](https://github.com/hashicorp/terraform-aws-consul/tree/master/test) folder for instructions on running the automated tests.

 ## Update the code